 In October 2007, public and private animal sheltering organizations in San Diego County formally joined together in cooperative effort called the San Diego Animal Welfare Coalition (SDAWC).
-The eight organizations are the Chula Vista Animal Care Facility, County of San Diego Department of Animal Services, El Cajon Animal Shelter, Escondido Humane Society, Helen Woodward Animal Center, North County Humane Society and SPCA, Rancho Coastal Humane Society, and the San Diego Humane Society and SPCA.
+The eight organizations are the Chula Vista Animal Care Facility, County of San Diego Department of Animal Services, El Cajon Animal Shelter, Escondido Humane Society, Helen Woodward Animal Center (not currently a participant), North County Humane Society and SPCA, Rancho Coastal Humane Society, and the San Diego Humane Society and SPCA.
+The goal of SDAWC's "Treatable Pet Initiative" was to reduce the euthanasia of treatable animals in Coalition shelters by 20% by the year 2010, and to end the euthanasia of treatable animals by 2020.